sfelderman/react-firebase-movies/README.md

     - could also include custom filters on combos of tags
 - Recommendations
 - Make splash screen that does Authentication in background
+- Don't allow rewrite
+- Algolai search
+- Remove all data from Anon users after logout - can use a function